LtDan33/conda_metrics/README.md

  Goal is to gather Conda metrics in order to parse and display a helpful dashboard

  	> NOTE!
 This is/was a hackday thing.
-Hacks and mess abounds as there was a lot of playing around and scrathpad dev work going on.
+Hacks and mess abounds as there was a lot of playing around and scratchpad dev work going on.
 (For example I abonded VUE halfway through)

  Full tech spec is  [here](https://docs.google.com/document/d/1wpjfUZ2NT89BQuGzEFBlZ6IF_LgNnTCLkboaBLcpVFY/edit#heading=h.vv37mdxyde7)